The No. 2 Most Common Pet Poison — Is It in Your Home?

 STORY AT-A-GLANCE

-• If your dog ingests xylitol, a sharp drop in blood sugar (hypoglycemia) can occur, triggering loss of consciousness and seizures; larger doses can also cause liver failure and death with hours or days of ingestion
+- If your dog ingests xylitol, a sharp drop in blood sugar (hypoglycemia) can occur, triggering loss of consciousness and seizures; larger doses can also cause liver failure and death within hours or days of ingestion

 Xylitol is a lower-calorie sugar substitute with a low glycemic index that is found naturally in berries, plums, corn, oats, mushrooms, lettuce, trees, and some other fruits.
 As health-conscious people work to reduce their daily sugar intake, the number of products containing xylitol is exploding.
 It’s being used to sweeten everything from candy to peanut butter and toothpaste, which may be good news for humans, but it’s very bad news for pets, especially dogs.